-Method of Issuance:

-The Notes shall be issued on a syndicated or non-syndicated
+Method of Issuance: The Notes shall be issued on a syndicated or non-syndicated basis.

-basis.

-The Notes shall be issued by series (each a Series), on the same or different issue dates, and shall be governed (except for the first interest payment) by identical terms, the Notes of each Series being fungible amongst themselves.
+The Notes shall be issued by series (each a Series), on the same or different issue dates, and shall be governed (except for the first interest payment) by identical terms, the Notes of each first interest payment) by identical terms, the Notes of each Series being fungible amongst themselves.
 Each Series may be issued in tranches (each a Tranche), having the same or different issue dates.
 The specific terms of each Tranche shall be specified in the applicable pricing supplement (the Pricing Supplement) supplementing this Offering Circular.